-(a) to exercise his or her powers and to perform his or her functions as a trustee of the CIO in the way he or she decides in good faith would be most likely to further the purposes of the CIO; and

-(b) to exercise, in the performance of those functions, such care and skill as is reasonable in the circumstances having regard in particular to:
+- i.
+To exercise his or her powers and to perform his or her functions as a trustee of the CIO in the way he or she decides in good faith would be most likely to further the purposes of the CIO; and - ii.
+To exercise, in the performance of those functions, such care and skill as is reasonable in the circumstances having regard in particular to: - (a) Any special knowledge or experience that he or she has or holds himself or herself out as having; and - (b) If he or she acts as a charity trustee of the CIO in the course of a business or profession, to any special knowledge or experience that it is reasonable to expect of a person acting in the course of that kind of business or profession.

+b.
+Eligibility for trusteeship

-(i) any special knowledge or experience that he or she has or holds himself or herself out as having; and if he or she is under the age of 16 years; or if he or she would automatically cease to hold office under the provisions of clause 15(1)(f).
+- i.
+Every charity trustee must be a natural person. - ii.
+No one may be appointed as a charity trustee: - (a) If he or she is under the age of 16 years; or - (b) If he or she would automatically cease to hold office under the provisions of clause 15(a)(6). - iii.
+No one is entitled to act as a charity trustee whether on appointment or on any reappointment until he or she has expressly c.
+Number of charity trustees d.
+First charity trustees

-(ii) if he or she acts as a charity trustee of the CIO in the course of a business or profession, to any special knowledge or experience that it is reasonable to expect of a person acting in the course of that kind of business or profession.

-- (2) Eligibility for trusteeship - (a) Every charity trustee must be a natural person. - (b) No one may be appointed as a charity trustee:

-- (c) No one is entitled to act as a charity trustee whether on appointment or on any re-appointment until he or she has expressly acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee. - (d) At least one of the trustees of the CIO must be 18 years of age or over.
-If there is no trustee aged at least 18 years, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee. - (3) Number of charity trustees - (a) There must be at least three charity trustees.
-If the number falls below this minimum, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee. - (b) There is no maximum number of charity trustees that may be appointed to the CIO. - (4) First charity trustees
+- acknowledged, in whatever way the charity trustees decide, his or her acceptance of the office of charity trustee. - iv.
+At least one of the trustees of the CIO must be 18 years of age or over.
+If there is no trustee aged at least 18 years, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee.

+- There must be at least three charity trustees.
+If the number falls below this minimum, the remaining trustee or trustees may act only to call a meeting of the charity trustees, or appoint a new charity trustee. - ii.
+There is no maximum number of charity trustees that may be appointed to the CIO.

-The first charity trustees of the CIO are -
+The first charity trustees of the CIO are: